 - Played by Konstantin Khabensky in the 2017 Russian miniseries Trotsky on Netflix

-- In the Alternate History timeline Reds!, Trotsky travels to the newly socialist UASR after his exile and becomes a prominent figure in the American communist intelligentsia.
+- In the Alternate History Reds!: A Revolutionary Timeline, Trotsky travels to the newly socialist UASR after his exile and becomes a prominent figure in the American communist intelligentsia.
 He actually outlives Stalin by several decades.

 - Is an obvious major focus in the Russian Revolution season of Mike Duncan's Revolutions podcast.
 An entire episode being dedicated specifically to his "Permanent Revolution" theory.

 - The New Order Last Days Of Europe sees Trotsky joining forces with Bukharin to get rid of Stalin in the power struggle following Lenin's death, resulting in the Point of Divergence that sets the stage for the Alternate History's plot.